-TACD membership is open to all EU or US consumer organisations working on a national and/or international level that are independent of business and political interest.
+TACD membership is open to all European or U.S. consumer organisations working on a national and/or international level that are independent of business and political interest.

-TACD members participate in its work through five Policy Committees: Food, Intellectual Property, Information Society, Financial Services and Product Safety and Chemicals.
+TACD members participate in its work through Policy Committees: Food, Intellectual Property, Digital, Trade and Financial Services.

 TACD’s strategic direction is led by the Steering Committee and the Chairs of the Policy Committees.